Posted 2.03. 2019 by Cekindo / Last update on 20.11. 2020

 A real estate agent in Vietnam is the right institution to approach in order to achieve your dream of being a property owner in Vietnam.
 Cekindo can assist you with company registration, contract outline preparation for buying or renting a property.

-During the company registration, Cekindo will also provide you with relevant professional support for acquiring additional licenses and certificates, allowing you to buy property and start doing business in Vietnam.
+During the company registration, Cekindo will also provide you with relevant professional support for acquiring additional licenses and certificates.
+This way, you can buy property and start doing business in Vietnam.

 With over 95 million people, Vietnam is Southeast Asia’s third most populous country with diverse towns, cities, and neighborhoods.
 These areas are of different sizes, geography, and demand that fit the requirements of many investors.